wasmerio/ate/doc/components.md

 majority of annotations defined in this library are for its unique features - in particular - its advanced authentication and authorization engine - more details are as follows:

-- **HideLog**, **VerboseLog**, ShowLogs are used to control the level of logging performed on different methods which is especially important for sensitive data such as passwords.
+- **HideLog**, **VerboseLog**, **ShowLogs** are used to control the level of logging performed on different methods which is especially important for sensitive data such as passwords.
-- PermitParentFree marks DAO (Data Access Objects) that are allowed to be the root of a chain-of-trust
+- **PermitParentFree** marks DAO (Data Access Objects) that are allowed to be the root of a chain-of-trust (as in they do not need to be attached to a parent)
-- PermitParentType lists all the parent DAOs that a particular child DAO can be attached to in the chain-of-trust
+- **PermitParentType** lists all the parent DAOs types that a particular child DAO can be attached to in the chain-of-trust
-- PermitReadEntity marks a particular path parameter as a need authority claim in order for the method to be invoked otherwise an access violation will occur.
-The role must be a read role.
+- **PermitReadEntity** marks a particular path parameter that will be validated for authority before the method is allowed to be invoked (otherwise an access violation will occur).
+In this case the supplied token must include an authorization claim that matches the path parameter value or it must exist programmically in the CurrentRightsDelegte.
+The specific needed claim must be read right as the ability to read and write are two explicitly seperate permissions.
-- PermitWriteEntity is similar to a PermitReadEntity but is for write roles.
+- **PermitWriteEntity** is similar to a **PermitReadEntity** but is for write claims.
-- PermitRiskRole will restrict methods to a particular risk level, this is useful for classifying methods based on security risk and ensuring the High risk methods use a stronger authentication method such as multi-factor authentication.
+- **PermitRiskRole** will restrict methods to a particular risk level, this is useful for classifying methods based on the level of security risk they pose and then using this permission to ensure these high risk methods can only be invoked by tokens that were generated via a stronger authentication method such as multi-factor authentication.
-- PermitUserRole allows for different methods to be restricted between humans and autoation.
+- **PermitUserRole** allows for different methods to be restricted between humans and automation thus ensuring that certain operation tasks are restricted.
+In practice the use of this annotation is rare.
-- YamlTag allows DTO (Data Transfer Objects) to override the fully qualified naming of YAML objects with a shortened version instead.
+- **YamlTag** allows DTO (Data Transfer Objects) to override the fully qualified naming of YAML objects with a shortened version instead.

 ### com.tokera.ate.client